 Principal transactions revenues consist of revenues related to realized and unrealized gains and losses on securities and derivative financial instruments.
-Also included in principal transactions are model reserves and counterparty and own credit risk adjustments on derivative transactions, and changes in fair value of Borrowings at fair value, Loans receivable from customers at fair value and certain resale agreements and certain Receivables from customers.
+Also included in principal transactions are model reserves and counterparty and own credit risk adjustments on derivative transactions, and changes in fair value of borrowings at fair value, loans receivable from customers at fair value and certain resale agreements.